constantinchik/nvim-config/ReadMe.md

 - Neotree bug when switching to git view on a specific file
 - Neotree diff in git view not working.
 - Copilot still shows with cmp
-- Unnecessary text cmp
-- Auto session does not work properly (conflicts with Dashboard)

 # TODO: